adrianmarple/orbitron/README.md

 ### Image an SSD

 - Download Raspberry Pi Imager: https://www.raspberrypi.org/software/
+- Select the latest 64-bit Raspberry PI OS
+- Click the gear icon to change the settings of the install
+- Set hostname to `orbitron`
+- Enable SSH with password authentication
+- enter pi as the username and enter a password
+- Configure wireless LAN to connect to your local wifi
+- Set timezone and select us Keyboard layout
+- Save and click `WRITE` to burn the image
+- Plug SD Card into PI

 ### Getting connected

-- Connect PI to monitor/TV vio HDMI cable
+- Connect PI to monitor/TV via HDMI cable
 - Connect USB keyboard to PI as well
+- Power on the PI
+- Wait for some time, it may need to reboot 2 or more times
+- You should see `orbitron login:` when it is readyz
-- Login with username `pi` password `raspberry`
+- Login with the username and password you set
-- Change password with `passwd`

 ### Connect to WiFi